KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Methodology

 \subsection{Theoretical Quantization Error}

-This section examines various keypoint encoding strategies to understand the factors behind their specific performance attributes.
-We scrutinize one-hot heatmap, two-hot heatmap, the Distribution-Aware method, and our novel KeyPosS method (illustrated in Figure \ref{fig:encoding}), aiming to gain insights into their respective mechanisms.
+After a brief review of different encoding and decoding approaches, we explore various keypoint decoding strategies, including one-hot and two-hot heatmaps, the distribution-aware method, and our KeyPosS method (shown in Figure~\ref{fig:encoding}).
+Our goal is to analyze their technical characteristics and understand the underlying mechanisms that contribute to quantization error.

-\textit{(1) One-hot Decoding}.
-This strategy, akin to traditional object detection techniques, labels keypoint coordinates based on the heatmap resolution.
-The values in the heatmap represent keypoint probability, identifying its location by the highest value.
-As shown in Figure \ref{fig:encoding}, the ground truth location might significantly differ from the position with the maximum response, increasing the quantization error with rising downsampling ratio.
+\textbf{(1) One-Hot Decoding.}~This technique is similar to traditional object detection methods and quantizes keypoint coordinates based on the heatmap resolution.
+The argmax operation selects the highest value as the keypoint location, which can result in notable errors due to misalignment between the ground truth location and the maximum response, especially when the downsampling ratio increases.
+The theoretical error can be estimated as half of the resolution's grid size.

-\textit{(2) Two-hot Decoding}.
-This strategy refines the keypoint location accuracy by considering both the maximum and second maximum responses.
-As depicted in Figure \ref{fig:encoding}, the blue and light blue dots represent the maximum and second maximum responses, respectively.
-Consequently, the predicted location error is lower than in the one-hot approach, though still notable.
+\textbf{(2) Two-hot Decoding.}~Building upon the one-hot strategy, the two-hot approach includes both the maximum and second maximum responses in the prediction.
+This mitigates some of the localization error by providing a refined representation, but the quantization error may still be substantial.
+The incorporation of two maximum responses can offer a better approximation, but it does not fully overcome the discretization nature of the heatmap.

-\textit{(3) Distribution-Aware Decoding}.
-Proposed by Zhang et al. \cite{Zhang_darkpose_CVPR20}, this strategy mitigates localization error by evaluating the Taylor series at the maximum activation position of the predicted heatmap.
-By incorporating neighboring points' positions, it refines the maximum response location, approximating distribution trends to counter localization error.
-While effective with high-resolution heatmaps, it loses efficiency with low-resolution ones.
+\textbf{(3) Distribution-Aware Decoding.}~The distribution-aware decoding strategy, proposed by Zhang et al. \cite{Zhang_darkpose_CVPR20}, reduces localization error by evaluating the Taylor series around the maximum activation position.
+This method considers the trends of neighboring points, providing an approximation that counters the discrete nature of heatmaps.
+The theoretical insight is that by taking into account the continuous distribution of the underlying data, the strategy becomes more robust with high-resolution heatmaps but suffers with low-resolution ones.

-\textit{(4) Our KeyPosS}.
-In our KeyPosS strategy, we view the heatmap as a distance map, calculating the distance from a station anchor to the point of interest (POI).
-Unlike the one-hot and two-hot strategies, our True-range Multilateration approach enables accurate keypoint localization through precise distance predictions.
-Figure \ref{fig:encoding} showcases that multilateration can provide robust and precise results over various heatmap resolutions, given accurate distance predictions.
+\textbf{(4) Our KeyPosS.}~Our proposed KeyPosS is a distance map-based heatmap that calculates the distance from a fixed anchor to the point of interest (POI).
+It employs True-range Multilateration to overcome the limitations of one-hot and two-hot techniques, resulting in more accurate localization.
+The method's accuracy is based on precise distance predictions, which produce dependable and accurate results across a variety of heatmap resolutions.